ubuntu-mate/software-boutique-curated-apps-prototype/README.md

 # Ubuntu MATE Software

-This repository stores data used by the Software Boutique application.
+This repository stores the index used by the Software Boutique application.

 [![Build Status](https://travis-ci.org/ubuntu-mate/ubuntu-mate.software.svg?branch=master)](https://travis-ci.org/ubuntu-mate/ubuntu-mate.software)

 ### Sources

-Contains the curvated applications to be used by Software Boutique, stored in `sources/apps`.
+Contains the curvated applications to be used by Software Boutique, stored in `sources/apps/`.

 Every application requires: